austin-1/recipes/eggs-ham/mushroom-artichoke-strata.md

    - Repeat with the remaining bread, mushroom-artichoke mixture, and cheese.

 3. **Prepare the Custard:**
-   - In a large mixing bowl, whisk together the eggs, milk, heavy cream, Dijon mustard, and hot sauce (if using).
+   - In a large mixing bowl, beat the eggs, then gradually add the Dijon mustard, heavy cream, and milk.
    - Pour the custard evenly over the bread and vegetable layers in the baking dish.

 4. **Chill and Bake:**
-   - Cover the dish with plastic wrap and refrigerate for at least 2 hours or overnight, allowing the bread to soak up the custard.
-   - Preheat the oven to 350°F (175°C).
-   - Remove the plastic wrap and bake the strata for 45-55 minutes, or until the top is golden brown and the center is set.
+   - Bake the strata for 55 minutes, or until the top is golden brown and the center is set.
    - Let the strata cool for 10 minutes before serving.

 5. **Garnish and Serve:**